jackbmontgomery/jackbmontgomery.com/content/posts/sequential-computation-lax-scan/index.md

   return carry, np.stack(ys)
 ```

 First off, we can see what the specific signature of the function **f** is.
 It is a function that takes in carry in its first argument.
-This is why I used carry to mean coordinates earlier, and it also takes in an **x** from the **xs**.
-In the loop, we can see that carry is passed again to the function, and the other output of the function is appended to a list, **y**, which is then stacked and returned after execution.
-Thus, **f** must take two arguments, and return two values.
-The first will be the coordinates to carry to the step step, and if we make the second the coordinates as well, we will get the coordinates stacked in the second position on the return of *scan*.
-The stacked history of the coordinates is just the trajectory the initial conditions have taken.
-Let us adjust our stepper to confirm to what is needed for **f** and adjust the rollout to use *scan*.
+This is why I used carry to mean coordinates earlier, and it also takes in an **x** from the **xs**. **f** then passes back the new carry, as well as **y** which then gets appended to an array, and returned as a stack.
+To translate this into the scernario we care about.
+The "carry" is returned but the function, then needed an input - in that way it behaves as coorindates do in the Numpy implementation. **ys** are not really considered during the loop but they store data and are returned at the end, in that way they behave like a trajectory.
+If we were to return coordinates in the first and second position, the information would carry from loop to loop **and** we would compute the trajectory,

+**f** takes in a second argument which, as I mentioned, is related to some external input or force, we will not be needing that in this scernatio.

+Let us refactor the Numpy implementation.
+The main change to the code will be rollout function.
+Instead of rollout being a function, we will make it a function transformatio, ie. it will return a function, this is just so that we do not need to handle the two inputs and two outputs that the scan function needs.
+We will just wrap it in a transoformation and call the transformed rollout.

 ```python